PrinceKaKKad/Ministry-of-defence/README.md

   Author: Prince Kakkad

-  Copyright 2020-2023 Princekakkad.tech, Inc.
+  Copyright 2020-2023 codeestro.com, Inc.

-  Copyright reserved by princekakkad.tech
+  Copyright reserved by codeestro.com

   Commercial use is prohibited without permission.

  Please note that commercial use of this code is strictly prohibited without permission.

- For any inquiries or requests, please contact [info@princekakkad.tech](mailto:info@princekakkad.tech).
+ For any inquiries or requests, please contact [info@princekakkad.tech](mailto:info@codeestro.com).